Algebraic Evaluation Theorems: Acknowledgments

 \subsubsection{Evaluating a single 20K test}

-The AE applies to a single test.
-For each one, we have the counts, by-true label, of the decisions of the members of the ensemble.
+The basic unit of the experiments was a comparison of AE and MV on a randomly drawn dataset of size 20K.
+For each such labeling test, we have the counts, by-true label, of the decisions of the members of the ensemble.
 This is the ground truth of a single evaluation.
-An example of this ground truth data format is shown in Table~what.

-The by-true label counts are then projected to obtain total counts for each decision pattern by the ensemble.
-This is the only data available to any evaluation algorithm in a fully unsupervised setting.
-These observable decision counts are used by the AE and MV algorithm to derive estimates for the two task metrics - group decision accuracy and evaluation accuracy.
+This is the integer partition that is illustrated in Table~\ref{tab:by-true-label-partition}.